Golden Chariot train is one of the luxury trains in India. Find out why it’s the best train in India to travel, its price, photos, and more.

 My Experience of Luxury Train Ride In India

-Where travelling in India, and travelling in India in trains, in particular, can be highly unorganised, confusing and ticky, travelling on the Golden Chariot was totally different.
-It was safe and highly organised way of travelling.
+Where travelling in India, and travelling in India in trains, in particular, can be highly unorganised, confusing and ticky, travelling on the Golden Chariot train was totally different.
+It was a safe and highly organised way of travelling.
 And well, at that price, you must be wondering how can it not be… so it’s a fair question!

 From your dedicated room butlers to the waiters, everyone on board is ready to literally serve you like a maharaja with anything you might need – even if it’s at 2 o’clock in the night.

-Unlike my experince of travelling in commuter trains in India, on the Golden Chariot (and I am sure that same applies to other luxury trains in Inda too) everything seemed safe and secure, including myself.
-Cabins were lockable and doors to the main carriages were always kept locked.
+Unlike my experience of travelling in commuter trains in India, on the Golden Chariot train (and I am sure that same applies to other luxury trains in India too) everything feels safer.
+Cabins are lockable and doors to the main carriages are always kept locked.
 When stationed (why stationed?
-You will find out in the next part where I discussed the itinerary!) open doors were protected by the staff on the train.
-Wherever I went during the entire 7-day trip, someone was always accompanying me and keeping an eye on my safety, in a very discreet way.
+You will find out in the next part where I discussed the Golden Chariot itinerary) open doors are guarded.

-The food was of high quality and conditions onboard the train and in the kitchens was clean and hygienic.
+The food on the Golden Chariot train was of high quality and the conditions on board the train and in the kitchens were clean and hygienic.
 An onboard gym, a spa, and comfortable private rooms and bathrooms, with a butler on hand, moreover means that you cannot ask for more in a train.

 The Golden Chariot Itinerary

-“Southern Splendour” and “Pride of the South”.
-I travelled on the Pride of the South, that started and ended in Bengaluru, with the major cities being Bengaluru, Mysuru, Srirangapatnam, Bandipur, Belur, Halebidu, Shravanabelagola, Hospet, Hampi, Badami and Goa.
+The Golden Chariot covers two itineraries – the “Southern Splendour” and “Pride of the South”.
+I travelled on the Pride of the South, which started and ended in Bengaluru, with the major cities being Bengaluru, Mysuru, Srirangapatnam, Bandipur, Belur, Halebidu, Shravanabelagola, Hospet, Hampi, Badami and Goa.

 And all the logistics are taken care of from bus travel to lunch and dinner locations off the train, tours and sightseeing.